transcelerate/ddf-sdr-platform/README.md

 # Deployment Process

 **Important Note:** Refer to the [DDF SDR RI Platform Setup and Deployment Guide](documents/sdr-release-v3.0/ddf-sdr-ri-platform-setup-and-deployment-guide-v7.0.pdf) document for setting up a running instance of SDR on your own Azure Cloud Subscription.
-Additionally, below instructional videos provide a step-by-step run of the setup.

-Below videos guide user to create a new instance of the SDR in their local Azure Cloud Subscription.
-The videos are available [here](https://www.youtube.com/playlist?list=PLMXS-Xt7Ou1KNUF-HQKQRRzqfPQEXWb1u)
-1. Environment Creation for SDR on Azure
-2. Deploying SDR code on Azure DevOps
-3. Azure PaaS Configurations
-4. Application Data Setup and Smoke Test
-5. SonarQube Integration with Azure

 ## Pre-Requisites